maxqxam/AICup22-Analytics/README.md

 The `/log` folder gets deleted every time!
-Because the server is as fast as how inflation grows in our respective economy, There's a safety protocol that deletes the `/log` folder every time you try to run the analyzor, However, if you choose not to delete it , the interpreter panics.
+Because the server is as fast as how inflation grows in our respective economy, There's a safety protocol that deletes the `/log` folder every time you try to run the analyzer, However, if you choose not to delete it , the interpreter panics.
 What I mean by this if there are 1000 log files in your directory it will take up a space up to 1GB, which is probabely what you don't like.